Registering a death

 Closing these online accounts will help to protect against fraud and identity theft as well as prevent unwelcome reminders, such as social media birthday notifications later on.
-Our downloadable guide to deactivating online accounts lists the most commonly used internet services along with information on how to deactivate the accounts.

 Other organisations and companies you need to notify are detailed in our article about who to inform when someone dies.

 Clearing the house and sorting through your loved one’s personal belongings can be incredibly painful.
 This practical guide may help you through the process.